ChegTech logo

 Low-competition lane, high-fragmentation market

-No ChegTech painting case study published yet.
-Painting is the most fragmented trade in the Greater Seattle market and most existing painter sites are weak enough that a well-built site with real portfolio depth and clear color-consultation flow would meaningfully outrank the local competition inside six months.
-The natural first project would be an established painter doing residential repaints in the Auburn / Kent / Puyallup corridor who wants to capture the digital-first leads going to the larger franchises right now.
+Painting is the most fragmented trade in the Greater Seattle market, and most painter sites are weak enough that real portfolio depth and a clear color-consultation flow would outrank them inside a season.
+I would build a photo-heavy before-and-after gallery, split the interior and exterior repaint paths, and add location pages across the Auburn, Kent, and Puyallup corridor to capture the digital-first leads going to the franchises.

 Greater Seattle

-Greater Seattle's exterior paint season is narrow — late May through early September, with the best windows in July and August.
+Greater Seattle's exterior paint season is narrow, late May through early September, with the best windows in July and August.
 That seasonality drives a backloaded year for residential exterior work and pushes interior repaints into the fall and winter.
-Active markets: Auburn, Kent, Puyallup, South Hill, Federal Way, Bonney Lake — the South Pierce / South King corridor where most existing homes are now 25–40 years old and due for a serious exterior repaint.
+Active markets: Auburn, Kent, Puyallup, South Hill, Federal Way, Bonney Lake, the South Pierce / South King corridor where most existing homes are now 25 to 40 years old and due for a serious exterior repaint.

 More on the South King County market